 If you choose not to pay online, you may send your payment along with your statement top to the payment address on your statement.

 Carle accepts cash, check, Money Order, debit or credit cards (Mastercard, Discover Card or Visa).
 You may also pay at time of service at the registration desk or Kiosk.
 Payments are also accepted in person or over the phone with Patient Financial Services.

 Can you automatically deduct my payment?

-Carle offers recurring payment deductions from your checking or savings accounts, as well as from a qualified debit or credit card against the statement most recently received.
+Carle offers automatic payment plans from your checking or savings accounts, as well as from a qualified debit or credit card against the statement most recently received.
 New balances after the automatic deduction is established will not be included; therefore, you may need to set-up a new recurring payment.

-Recurring payment arrangements must meet certain minimum monthly payment amounts and duration limits.
+Automatic payment plans must meet certain minimum monthly payment amounts and duration limits.

-Recurring payments will not be set-up if the guarantor/patient does not have a valid email address.
-Recurring payment arrangements will not guarantee the withholding of an account from placement with a third party vendor.
+Automatic payment plans will not be set-up if the guarantor/patient does not have a valid email address.
+Automatic payment plans will not guarantee the withholding of an account from placement with a third party vendor.
 A declined payment may qualify the account for placement with a third party agency.

 When will my payment be posted to my account?

 Your payment will be processed and posted to your account within two - five business days.

 If I have a credit balance on any of my Carle accounts, can it be moved to a different balance due?